Secure Use of U-M Box

 - Check "Restrict shared links to collaborators only" for both files and folders.

 Keep your list of collaborators (the people to whom you give access to folders) up-to-date.
 Only add people who need access to do their university work.
 Remove people as collaborators immediately when they no longer need that access (For example, when they leave the university or change jobs).
 See Box's Invite Colleagues And Friends for instructions.
-Also see Know your Folder Icons on U-M Box: Protecting Sensitive Data to learn how to identify folders with collaborators at a glance.
+Also see Know your Folder Icons to learn how to identify folders with collaborators at a glance.

 Give your collaborators only the permissions they need to do their work, and no more.

 - Viewer/Uploader permissions are sufficient for most collaborators.